mvolkmann/blog/src/swift/SwiftPackageManager.md

   HomeKit, JavaScriptCore, MapKit, MusicKit, PDFKit, SceneKit, SpriteKit, StoreKit, Swift Charts, SwiftUI, System, UIKit, WatchKit, WeatherKit, WebKit, WidgetKit, and XCTest.

+It is common for the names of packages, libraries, and targets to have UpperCamelCase names.
+It is common for git repositories that hold the code for a package to have a kebab-case name.

+The package names used by an app must be unique within that app.
+One way to avoid name conflicts it to add a two or three letter prefix to package names that identifiers the company or developer that created it.

 ## Dependencies